 You need a healthy root systemic so your plants can absorb enough phosphorus and calcium to stay strong.

 The reason?
 Acidic compounds assist in breaking down phosphorus.
 When soil is too alkaline and hold a great deal of calcium, soluble phosphorus will bind with the calcium.

 When this happens, the phosphorus becomes unavailable to your plants.

 Can’t You Just Amend With Phosphorus?

-There are many reasons why creating your own phosphorus by using organic matter to feed your plants is preferable to simply adding commercial phosphorus soil amendments.
+There are many reasons why creating your own phosphorus by using organic matter to feed your plants is preferable to simply adding commercial phosphorus soil amendments like bone meal.

 Organic phosphorus is a finite resource, and used in a number of different commercial ventures having nothing to do with plants.
 Toothpaste and fireworks for example.

 Scientists speculate at our “burn rate” we will run out of organic phosphorus fertilizer sources within the next century.